-For Internet Society Pulse, we have chosen to look at a broader set of activities that are also important from the view of dependencies and points of control, and which arguably form part of the Internet’s core services .
+In this focus area, we have chosen to look at a broad set of activities that are important from the view of dependencies and points of control, and which form part of the Internet’s core services.
 Specifically, we are looking at the distribution of market shares in the provisioning of core web technologies to infer the degree to which power is concentrated or distributed, and how this is changing over time.
 To do this, we compute two metrics based on the underlying data of market shares – the Gini coefficient and the Herfindahl-Hirschman Index (HHI).
-These metrics provide complementary insights for understanding trends of Internet centralization.
+These metrics provide complementary insights for understanding market concentration trends.

 About the Data and the Market Shares